Flowers seen from the street

 - summer

-The clay foundation layer prevents rain water from draining off in autumn and winter when our underground water table levels are very high and the result is waterlogged, boggy ground.
+The foundation of clay prevents rain water from draining off in autumn and winter when our underground water table levels are very high and the result is waterlogged, boggy ground.

 We solved this problem by creating drainage sinkholes, as we explain in drainage for waterlogged soil.

-Sandy soil does not retain water and dries out very quickly in summer, a problem we solved with home-grown compost.
+Sandy soil does not retain water and it dries out very quickly in summer, leaving your plants dying of thirst.
+We solved the problem permanently with home-grown compost and, in the beginning, an occasional soaking with the garden hose pipe.

-The compost helped the earthworms, who started arriving soon after the clear-up, to create humus and thus enable our soil to retain more water in summer, when it is needed.
+Our compost helped to encourage earthworms, the natural gardener's best friends, who started arriving soon after the clear-up.
+They broke down and converted the compost into humus which enabled our soil to retain more water in summer, when the your plants need it most.

 When I first occupied our home (I was still a bachelor at that time, Judy and I met a little later), I was greeted by the worst soil I've ever come across - and I've gardened in Singapore, South Africa, the United Kingdom and the Netherlands.